 I bet you thought this thought exercise was not only a waste of time, but plain stupid, right?

 Are we picking the wrong ones?

 Let me start by saying I know this thought exercise is foolish because you'd likely take both on, if you had the bandwidth.
 Let me also state, up front, that the point of the thought exercise was to walk you down this road…

 The first kind of customer is an easy customer.

 They “get” it.
 They deliver a consistent and certain level of profit because your work is repeatable.
 And because it's repeatable, you know the cost.
 And because you know the cost, you know how to make sure you've baked profit into the job.
 So in the end, you have a repeatable process with a clear sense of profit margin.
 It may not be a large margin, but it's a guaranteed margin.
-And seriously, who doesn't like that.
+And seriously, who doesn't like that?

 But there's a twist there.

 It's a repeatable process.
-And if it's repeatable, then one might argue (as I’m doing here) that you could eventually be removed from the equation.
+And if it's repeatable, then I might argue that you could eventually be removed from the equation.
 Do we really need you there?

 Now think about the second customer.